 What are your university’s goals when it comes to recycling and waste reduction?
 Where is your campus today in terms of its recycling infrastructure, and what resources does it already have in place?

 A key part of this step is determining what the recycling vendors in your city currently accept.
-Whether city- or commercially-owned, the ability to recycle certain items on your campus will largely be determined by what these haulers accept.
+Whether city- or commercially-owned, the ability to recycle certain items on your campus will largely be determined by this key factor.
 Take a look at Rubicon’s guide to what makes something recyclable to find out more.

 Besides trash, recycling, and compost, could your university add bins for hard to recycle materials such as electronic waste, plastic film (like grocery bags, which typically are not accepted in mixed recycling), and donation bins for items in good condition?